What Is Thai Shrimp Green Curry?

 FLAVOR PROFILE

-The smell arrives before the bowl does — green and sharp and warm, the lemongrass and galangal and fresh chili doing their work in the coconut cream before any liquid has softened them.
+The smell arrives before the bowl does.
+Green and sharp and warm, the lemongrass and galangal and fresh chili doing their work in the oil before any liquid has softened them.
 It is a greener smell than red or yellow curry, more immediately herb-forward, the kaffir lime present from the moment the paste hits the fat.

-The first taste is the coconut milk — rich and full, the base that carries everything else.
-Then the green curry paste comes through — lemongrass first, then the galangal, then the chili heat beginning to build from behind.
-Then the shrimp, sweet and tender, the two minutes they spent in the broth having been exactly right.
+The first taste is the coconut milk, rich and full, the base that carries everything else.
+Then the green curry paste comes through, lemongrass first, then the galangal, then the chili heat beginning to build from behind.
+Then the shrimp, sweet and tender, the minutes they spent in the broth having been exactly right.
 The kaffir lime in the background, floral and slightly citrus.
 The basil at the end of each bite, its slight anise note present and then gone.

 It is the brightest of the Thai curries.
 It is also the most complex.
 My mother loved it.
 My father loved it.
 I grew into it.
 That is the right order for some things.